 |HOME | HELP MY SITE | 000s MORE FREE LESSONS

-1. WORD SEARCH: Students look in their dictionaries / computer to find collocates, other meanings, information, synonyms … of the words ‘world’ and ‘global’.
+1. WORD SEARCH: Students look in their dictionaries / computer to find collocates, other meanings, information, synonyms … of the words ‘wave’, and ‘quake’.

-2. TRUE / FALSE: Students predict whether they believe the following statements are true or false:
+2. TRUE / FALSE: Students look at the headline and predict whether they believe the following statements are true or false:

 WHILE READING ACTIVITIES

 1. GAP-FILL: Put the missing words under each paragraph into the gaps.

 Killer tsunamis strike Asia

 2. TRUE/FALSE: Students check their answers to the T/F exercise.